Data Driven Drift Correction For Complex Optical Systems: Drift Correction for HXRSND operation

 \subsection{Continuous Linear Drift}

-For this scenario, we assume the drift rate constant and equal in magnitude along all eight input features, along with a smaller stochastic component, $x_i (t) = x_i(0) + rt + \epsilon$.
+For this scenario, we assume the drift rate constant and equal in magnitude along all input features, along with a smaller stochastic component, $x_i (t) = x_i(0) + rt + \epsilon$.
 The direction of drift (positive or negative) is randomly assigned to each dimension.
 The goal of this study is to mimic small drifts due to thermal expansion of the system's constituent components on the minutes to hours timescale.
-The rate of drift and the variance of the stochastic component are inferred from prior experimental data.
+The rate of drift (10~$\mu$m in 15 minutes) and the variance of the stochastic component (100~nm) are inferred from prior experimental data (see Figure~\ref{fig:experimentaldriftrate}).
 Our objective is to minimize the beam position error, and maintain this minimum over a given period of time as the system drifts.

 The TVBO results are outlined in Figure \ref{fig:fig2}.
-In our experiments, $64$ initial random samples were generated before commencing the TVBO.
-This is demarcated in Figure \ref{fig:fig2} (a) with the vertical dashed gray line.
-The samples are reported using dark circles.
+In our experiments, $40$ initial random samples were generated before commencing the TVBO.
+In Figure \ref{fig:fig2}, we show the results after the TVBO procedure is active and is controlling the setting to sample next.
+The samples generated by the TVBO procedure are reported using dark circles.
 The solid line reports the evolution of the Beam Position Error in the system if the initial optimum was retained.
 We observe that the TVBO procedure is able to maintain the Beam Position Error at low values.
-This is quantified in Figure \ref{fig:fig2} (b), where we outline the distribution of the Beam Position Error after the commencement of TVBO across $10$ numerical experiments.
-We highlight that over $80\%$ of the samples remain within the bound of 1 micron despite the drift.
+For the virtual experiment depicted in Figure \ref{fig:fig2}, the TVBO samples had a mean value of $ 0.72~\mu m$ for the Beam Position Error and a standard deviation of $1.82~\mu m$.
+This is further bolstered by statistics over $50$ runs of the experiment where over $80\%$ of the samples remain within the bound of $1~\mu m$ despite the drift.